 - concealment of any type of wrongdoing

-This is not an exhaustive list and this whistleblowing policy can be used in any instance where a concern is being raised.
+This is not an exhaustive list.
+This whistleblowing policy can be used in any instance where a concern is being raised.

 How do I raise an issue?

-Stage 1 – In the first instance your concerns should be raised with your VGC line manager, or if it is out of hours you can report the matter to the VGC control centre on 07843 058460 between 2100 – 0600.
-The matter will be elevated to the Human Resources manager for investigation.
-If you do not feel comfortable about raising the matter directly with your VGC line manager / control centre please email firstname.lastname@example.org or use our confidential online reporting form at vgcgroup.co.uk/whistle.
+Stage 1 – First, raise your concerns with your VGC line manager.
+The matter will be elevated to the human resources department for investigation.
+If you do not feel comfortable about raising the matter directly with your VGC line manager please email firstname.lastname@example.org or use our confidential online reporting form at vgcgroup.co.uk/whistle.
 We will endeavour to address the matter within 28 days.

-Stage 2 – If on conclusion of the stage 1 investigation, you are not satisfied with the outcome, you should elevate the matter to the group services director who will conduct a further investigation.
+Stage 2 – If on conclusion of the stage 1 investigation, you are not satisfied with the outcome, you should elevate the matter to the chief operating officer at email@example.com.
+They will conduct a further investigation.
 We will endeavour to address the matter within 28 days.

-At all stages in the process the company will ensure that adequate resources are available to investigate any concerns that are raised.
+At all stages in the process the company will ensure that adequate resources are available to investigate any concerns raised.

-Anyone raising a legitimate concern / protected disclosure will not suffer any harassment, victimisation or disciplinary action in accordance with this policy.
-Furthermore, the company will as far as reasonably practicable protect the identity of the individual raising the concern.
+Anyone raising a legitimate concern or protected disclosure will not suffer any harassment, victimisation or disciplinary action in accordance with this policy.
+Furthermore, the company will protect the identity of the individual raising the concern as far as reasonably practicable.